U.S. presses Russia as mystery over Snowden deepens

 Ecuador, like Cuba and Venezuela, is a member of the ALBA bloc, an alliance of leftist governments in Latin America that pride themselves on their "anti-imperialist" credentials.
 The Quito government has been sheltering Assange at its London embassy for the past year.

-Seat 17A on the Aeroflot flight to Havana had been set aside for Snowden, but reporters aboard said another person occupied the seat and it was not clear whether the plane had a section in which the American could have been concealed.

-When the captain of the Aeroflot plane emerged from customs in Havana, he was surrounded by photographers and said: "No Snowden, no."

-Washington has been stung by the defiance from Russia, with which Obama has sought improved relations, and China's apparent compliance in letting Snowden leave Hong Kong.
-Obama has met the leaders of both powers in recent months.
+Washington was stung by the defiance from Russia, with which President Barack Obama has sought improved relations, and China's apparent compliance in letting Snowden leave Hong Kong.
+Obama has met the leaders of the two powers in recent months.

+Carney, speaking several hours after the Moscow-Havana flight took off, said it was the U.S. assumption that Snowden was still in Russia and pressed Russia to use all options to expel him to the United States.

-Obama told reporters his government was "following all the appropriate legal channels working with various other countries to make sure the rule of law is observed."
+President Barack Obama said his government was "following all the appropriate legal channels working with various other countries to make sure the rule of law is observed."

 U.S.-RUSSIA DISCUSSIONS

-Carney defended the administration's attempts to bring Snowden into U.S. custody and slammed those countries from which Snowden had chosen to seek protection, saying his choices belied his claim that he was focused on supporting transparency, freedom of the press and individuals' rights.
+Carney slammed those countries from which Snowden had chosen to seek protection, saying his choice belied his claim that he was focused on supporting transparency, freedom of the press and individuals' rights.

-Carney blamed China for helping Snowden's departure from Hong Kong and said it would damage U.S. China relations.

-"This was a deliberate choice by the (Hong Kong) government to release a fugitive despite a valid arrest warrant, and that decision unquestionably has a negative impact on the U.S.-China relationship," he said.
+He sharply criticised Hong Kong.
+"This was a deliberate choice by the government to release a fugitive despite a valid arrest warrant, and that decision unquestionably has a negative impact on the U.S.-China relationship," he said.

 U.S. Secretary of State John Kerry told CNN Snowden's activities could threaten the security of China as well as that of the United States.